 Even if you’re not a superfan (or if you’re attending with someone who's not so into tennis), you can still be entertained by festivities at the Open.

 Last year’s iteration of Arthur Ashe Kids’ Day included music from Flo Rida, Zara Larsson, Forever in Your Mind and others.
 There were also interactive and entertaining tennis-related activities, plus appearances by Novak Djokovic and Rafael Nadal.
 Keep your eyes peeled for details about this year.

-Opening night (August 29) traditionally brings a lot of star power—last year, the music came courtesy of Phil Collins himself.
+Opening night (August 28) traditionally brings a lot of star power—and this year, Shania Twain is set to provide the music.

 Aside from the music and the kid-friendly fun, there's plenty of food, which most everyone enjoys.
 Options include Ben & Jerry's ice cream, the upscale Aces wine and sushi bar, a glatt kosher cart and even a Carnegie Deli outpost.
 Bargain seekers can hit the street vendors near the grounds, too, though security won’t let you enter with outside snacks.